percona/pmm/docs/setting-up/client/mongodb.md

 This page shows you how to set up PMM to monitor a MongoDB database instance.

+!!! tip alert alert-success ""
-> We recommend you read it in full before doing anything.
+    We recommend you read it in full before doing anything.

 Here is an overview of the steps involved.